cchudzicki-ocw-testing/res.18-009-fall-2015/content/resources/euler-ode1.md

   youtube_id: aW-e04zwTnc
 ---

 **Descriptions:** ODE1 implements Euler's method.
-It provides an introduction to numerical methods for ODEs and to the MATLAB® suite of ODE solvers.
+It provides an introduction to numerical methods for ODEs and to the MATLAB{{< sup "®" >}} suite of ODE solvers.
 Exponential growth and compound interest are used as examples.

 [Related MATLAB code files can be downloaded from MATLAB Central](http://www.mathworks.com/matlabcentral/fileexchange/54611)